AdobeDocs/campaign-web.it-IT/help/v8/advanced-settings/delivery-settings.md

 >[!CONTEXTUALHELP]
 >id="acw_email_settings_retries"
 >title="Numero massimo di nuovi tentativi"
->abstract="Se un messaggio non riesce a causa di un errore temporaneo, verranno eseguiti nuovi tentativi per tutta la durata della consegna."
+>abstract="Se un messaggio non riesce a causa di un errore temporaneo, vengono eseguiti nuovi tentativi fino alla fine della durata della consegna."

 <!--Temporarily undelivered messages due to a Soft or Ignored error are subject to an automatic retry.
 By default, five retries are scheduled for the first day of the delivery with a minimum interval of one hour spread out over the 24 hours of the day. -->